maemo-leste/maemo-user-guide/source/chapters/settings.rst

 Autolock
 ^^^^^^^^

-This option sets the automatical lock of the device after a certain amount of time, or disables this.
+This option sets the automatic lock of the device after a certain amount of time, or disables this.

     |device-lock-auto|